This website has been in existence since 1996.

 Whether new or old, what I watch now (I'm discovering later in my life) has a renewed depth of field from which I now appreciate, reflect upon, and study from.
 Refreshingly, my shift in visual (with all its accompanied aural) consumption has helped my brain to re-adjust, re-align, re-think and re-ignite my own inspiration through a renewed interpretation - as well as a new "self reflection" point in my life.
 This is especially specific to my own ebb and flow of creativity - whether it be in future music, art, video or written projects.

-Because of this, since 2013, I began the practice to keep track of everything I watched (a personal study of influence) with quick notations on how impressive, moving and poignant (or not) each "visual piece" was to me.
+Because of this, since 2013, I began the practice to keep track of everything I watched (a personal study of influence, character, etc) with quick notations on how impressive, moving and poignant (or not) each "visual piece" was to me.
 This became a yearly list and, to make things more interesting, I decided to take the "last 2 digits of each year" and make that my "Top [insert number]" list to present as a personal reference for myself and others.
 If you have a chance in your lifetime to view my top titles, obviously I highly recommend you do.

 The following years are now archived for viewing reference: